ALTERNATE ROOTS, INC.

 ARTICLE I. NAME AND ADDRESS

-The name of the Corporation shall be Alternate ROOTS, Inc. (Regional Organization of Theatres, South, also referred to as ROOTS) and the principle office and its address shall be at 1083 Austin Avenue, Atlanta, Georgia, 30307.
+The name of the Corporation shall be Alternate ROOTS, Inc. and the principal office and its address shall be at 1270 Caroline St. D120-353, Atlanta, Georgia, 30307.

 The Corporation shall have other offices at such places as the Board of Directors may from time to time determine.